openebs/openebs/e2e/ansible/openebs-on-premise-deployment-guide.md

 ### Pre-Requisites

-- At least 3 linux machines of above type, i.e., either VMs or bare-metal, if deploying the setup in a hyperconverged mode (with K8s as well as OpenEBS residing on the same machines) OR 5 linux machines (with K8s and OpenEBS running on separate machines)
+- At least 3 linux machines of above type, i.e., either VMs or bare metal, if deploying the setup in a hyperconverged mode (with K8s as well as OpenEBS residing on the same machine) OR 5 linux machines (with K8s and OpenEBS running on separate machines)

-- The above instruction assumes a minimal setup with a test-harness, K8s/OpenEBS master and a single K8s minion/OpenEBS node.
+- The above instruction assumes a minimal setup with a test-harness, K8s/OpenEBS master and a single K8s node/OpenEBS node.
-  The masters and nodes can be scaled if the user so desires
+  The masters and nodes can be scaled if the user so requires.

 - The minimum system requirements for the above machines are :